Skip to main content

 For your safety we sign our every webhook call with a private ECDSA key.

-Before you parse body of the received request check the X-Body-Signature header to verify if the message is signed by Ramp.
+Before you parse body of the received request check the X-Body-Signature header to verify if the message is signed by Ramp Network.

 For your safety we sign our webhook calls.
 The messages are signed using an ECDSA key and a sha256 digest.